Buying Land on Impulse Puts Buyers at Risk

 Never exceed your price.

-Buying property on the basis of emotion and impulse is gambling in a game where the only money at risk is yours.
+Buying property by emotion and impulse is gambling in a game where the only money at risk is yours.
 A few people will luck out, but the odds are always against luck.
 Take it from four writers who played the game wrong.